Description

 CH 223Z.
 General Chemistry III.
 4 Credits.

 Builds upon the principles presented in CH 222Z, explores thermodynamics and chemical equilibrium, and applies them to the study of aqueous acid-base reactions, solubility, and electrochemistry.
 CH 223Z is a lecture course; CH229Z is the laboratory component.
 Must be co-registered with CH 229Z.
 To satisfy the lab science requirement, both CH 223Z and CH 229Z must be completed with a grade of C or P or better.
+This course is part of Oregon Common Course Numbering.
 Prerequisites: CH 222 or (CH 222Z and CH 228Z).
 Corequisite: CH 229Z.
 Audit available.

 This course fulfills the following GE requirements: Science, Math, and Computer Sci/SCI